Today we’re talking all things the future of video marketing.

-Another trend that we’re seeing with video marketing is really highly pumped out, kind of low quality videos.
+Another trend that we’re seeing with video marketing is really highly pumped out, lo-fi videos.

-So we’re seeing the clash of the two worlds there: with the behind-the-scenes, raw, real, lo-fi vibe of live streaming, Snapchat and all of those kinds of things, meshing with really well-produced, more one off, less regular, really beautiful content.
+So we’re seeing the clash of the two worlds there: with the behind-the-scenes, raw, real, lo-fi vibe of live streaming, Insta Stories and all of those kinds of things, meshing with really well-produced, more one off, less regular, really beautiful content.

-We seem to be constantly going back to “the power of why” and getting really into the heart of a company’s core messaging as opposed to being very sales-y.
+We seem to be constantly going back to “the power of why”.
+We’re getting really into the heart of a company’s core messaging as opposed to being very sales-y.